oat-sa/taohub-user-guide/User Guide 3.3/Interactions/graphic-associate-interaction.md

 ###Inserting modal feedback

 If you wish, you can insert [Modal Feedback](../appendix/glossary.md#modal-feedback) into this Interaction.
-For more details on how to do this, [see the Modal Feedback section](../items/modal-feedback.md).
+For more details on how to do this, see the [section on Modal Feedback](../items/modal-feedback.md).
 </aside>

 **6.** Click the blue *Done* button.
-Your Graphic Associate Interaction is now complete.
+Your graphic associate interaction is now complete.

-You can now preview your Interaction using the steps given in the [Preview instructions](../items/preview.md).
+You can now preview your interaction using the steps given in the [Preview Instructions](../items/preview.md).